opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 * Reversals
 * Reauthorization of saved payment

-In summary: to import the [Stripe Elements Postman Collection](Stripe-elements-HOSTED_FIELDS_mapping_configuration.json ) [Cybersource iFrame Postman Collection](iFrame-CAPTURE_PER_SHIPMENT-OPF_Environment_Configuration.json) this page will guide you through the following steps:
+In summary: to import the[Cybersource iFrame Postman Collection](iFrame-CAPTURE_PER_SHIPMENT-OPF_Environment_Configuration.json) this page will guide you through the following steps:

 a) Create Your Stripe Test Account.